inductiva/inductiva/inductiva/coastal/README.md

 ### Example 1: Simulating waves on a synthetic bathymetry

-You can follow this example in your machine to simulate and visualize the wave propagation in a random bathymetry that represents a Coastal Area.
+You can follow this example to simulate and visualize the wave propagation in a bathymetry that represents a Coastal Area.
+To avoid having to download any data for now, we will start by run a simulation on synthetic bathymetry, that is procedurally generated using the API.

 Do not forget to insert your API Key (check the [main page](https://github.com/inductiva/inductiva/tree/main#api-access-tokens) to see how get one).